MentorEmbedded/meta-sourcery/README.md

 - If it's an ia32 toolchain, make sure you did *not* let it modify your PATH, and if you did, remove it.

   This is necessary because the ia32 Sourcery G++ toolchain shipped non-prefixed binaries (e.g. `gcc` rather than `i586-none-linux-gcc`), which means bitbake would be unable to run the host's gcc directly anymore.
 - Add the meta-sourcery layer to your `BBLAYERS` in `conf/bblayers.conf`.
   Please make certain that it is listed before the `meta` layer, as this ensures meta-sourcery gets priority over meta.
-- Set `EXTERNAL_TOOLCHAIN = "/path/to/your/sourcery-g++-install"` in `conf/local.conf`.
+- Set `EXTERNAL_TOOLCHAIN = "/path/to/your/sourcery-g++-install"` in
+  `conf/local.conf`.
+- If the external toolchain was built with linux-libc-headers from the 4.8 Linux kernel or newer, set `KERNEL_48_PATCH_REMOVE = ""` in `conf/local.conf` to fix the build of the `ppp` recipe.

 ### Optional Functionality